VenkateshAnasuri/ecars/CONTRIBUTION.md

 1. Edit the code in your fork.
 1. Sign CLA (see [CLA](#cla) below)
 1. Send us a pull request when you are done.
-We'll review your code, suggest any needed changes, and merge it in.
+We'll review your code, suggest any needed changes, and merge it in .

 ### CLA